 The COVID-19 pandemic brings many challenges

-From supporting employees right through to understanding insurance policies, we’ve supplied links to information and advice that will be regularly updated to reflect any changes.
+From supporting employees right through to understanding insurance policies, we’ve supplied links to coronavirus resource information and advice.
+This will be regularly updated to reflect any changes in official Covid-19 guidance.

-At the end of this article we’ve also included a round-up of key updates for businesses, sharing daily news and the latest information.
+We’ve also included a round-up of key updates for businesses, daily news and the latest information.

 Coronavirus Resources For Employers and Employees